 - A newly rehabilitated 96-bed behavioral healthcare center at 14th Street and McDowell Road in Phoenix that opens this month.
 The 57,903-square-foot series of connected buildings received an $11 million top-to-bottom makeover, thanks to the company’s in-house Caliber Construction division.
 The facility is managed by Medical Behavioral Hospital of Phoenix and addresses an acute need for behavioral healthcare in growing metro Phoenix and strategically located across the street from Banner — University Hospital.

 - A portfolio of 10 historic buildings located in downtown Mesa along Main Street, the expanded light rail line and the new campus of Arizona State University now under construction.
 Part of a larger redevelopment initiated by the City of Mesa, Caliber’s holdings front 20 percent of the popular Main Street area.
-The unique setting recently attracted national coworking innovator Launch Pad, which plans to occupy 114 W. Main Street by 2021.

 - A new 175-room Doubletree by Hilton directly adjacent to the Tucson Convention Center expects to open by the end of the year and as serve as the new heartbeat of the area as part of a multi-year redevelopment effort by the City of Tucson.
 The property will also feature two restaurants, a spectacular pool and more than 4,000-square feet of meeting space.